sap-tutorials/abap-core-development/tutorials/abap-environment-create-s4hana-rap-business-events/abap-environment-create-s4hana-rap-business-events.md

 In the SAP Event Mesh system, create a queue for the selected instance and subscribe it to your topic.
 For more information on how to create a queue, check [ this ] (https://blogs.sap.com/2022/08/19/an-introduction-to-enterprise-event-enablement-for-sap-btp-abap-environment/) blog post.

-The structure of the topic should be like: your event mesh instance namespace/ce/the event type you are generated and are subscriebed to: `zevent####/booking/delete/*`.
+The structure of the topic should be like: your event mesh instance `namespace/ce/the event type you are generated` and are subscribed to: `zevent####/booking/delete/*`.

 The Topic will look like: `PmEvnt/PmEvnt.sap/Demo/ce/zevent####/booking/Delete/*`